mihaibirsan/write-only-text/README.md

 ## TODO
 + Make it work on mobile.
 + Bring in a simple UI library.
+(Considering https://ui.shadcn.com/)
++ Structure the app with Commands (Ctrl+K or Ctrl+P or something)
++ Display UI notification when errors occur
 + Store multiple files on localStorage.
 + Keep a timer.
++ Track words per minute.
+Word-by-word and "Clear" undo.
 + Enable storage against a local folder.
 + Enable storage against a remote folder. (e.g. GitHub, Dropbox, etc.)